Ecological-Complexity-Lab/emln/README.md

 # PACKAGE IN DEVELOPMENT!

+# About
-About emln: An R package that standardizes workflows of mulilayer network analysis.
-Also contains 81 ecological multilayer networks for analysis.
+**This is the repository that contains the code for the R package EMLN.** EMLN is an R package that standardizes workflows of mulilayer network analysis.
+It also contains data sets of ecological multilayer networks for analysis.

-This repository accompanies the paper: TITLE/DOI.
+# Paper and ctitation
+TITLE/DOI.
 Please cite it when using the package.

+# Website
-Full examples for handling monolayer and multilayer data using emln are in: [https://ecological-complexity-lab.github.io/emln_package/](https://ecological-complexity-lab.github.io/emln_package/).
+Detailed explanations on workflows accomanied by examples for handling monolayer and multilayer data using emln are in: [https://ecological-complexity-lab.github.io/emln_package/](https://ecological-complexity-lab.github.io/emln_package/).